Learning to Solve the AC-OPF using Sensitivity-Informed Deep Neural Networks: Numerical Tests

 To ease the implementation and without loss of generality, we assumed that buses hosting generators do not host loads, i.e., $p_n^d=q_n^d=0$ for all $n\in\mcN_g$.
 As discussed at the end of Section~\ref{sec:QCQP}, the DNN input~$\btheta$ consists of the $2(N_b-N_g)$ (re)active power demands at load buses.
 The DNN output is the setpoints for active power and voltage magnitude~$(p_n^g,v_n)$ at all generators $n\in\mcN_g$ excluding $p_1^g$ for the slack bus.
 We collect these output quantities in~$\cbx_{\btheta}$, a subvector of $\bx_{\btheta}$.

-Both for P-DNN and SI-DNN, we choose a feed-forward fully-connected architecture.
+Both for P-DNN and SI-DNN, we chose a feed-forward fully-connected architecture.
 For the number of hidden layers being $K$, denote the number of neurons in layer $k$ by $u_k$, with input dimension $u_0=2(N_b-N_g)$ and output dimension $u_{K+1}=2N_g-1$.
 To explicitly constrain DNN outputs as per~\eqref{eq:P1:pglim} and \eqref{eq:P1:vlim}, the output layer uses $\tanh$ as its activation function, while all other layers use $\mathrm{ReLU}$.
 For DNN training and evaluation, labels $\cbx_{\btheta}$ were suitably scaled within $[-1,1]$.

 We built all DNNs using the \texttt{TensorFlow 2.0} python platform alongside \texttt{Keras} libraries.
 Training an SI-DNN deviates from the default routine as gradient updates are implemented separately; see Appendix~\ref{sec:AppA} for key differences.
 For DNN training, at every weight-update step, the gradients computed via the procedure in the appendix are passed to the Adam optimizer.
-For all tests, we set factor $\rho=20$ in \eqref{eq:si-dnn}, and the initial learning rate for Adam to $5\times10^{-4}$ with an exponential decay reducing the rate to $85\%$ every $250$ epochs.
+For all tests, optimizer Adam was used with an exponential decay reducing the rate to $85\%$ every $250$ epochs.
+The initial learning rate will be reported later.
 DNNs were compiled using Jupyter notebook on a 2.7 GHz Intel Core i5 computer with 8 GB RAM.